Kha1135123/Final-Project/README.md

 	- [SciPy](https://www.scipy.org/)
 - We have created a model which can bring out recommendations for users, but can only handle cold-start to a low degree.

+## Introduction
+- Food is an indisputable part of life, and better food means better life.
+- This recommender system might be what humanity need.
+- This Notebook contains a RecSys using LightFM model for a combination of Collaborative Filtering and Content-based Filtering
 ## Content
 ### Data
 - The data used in this project: https://www.kaggle.com/shuyangli94/food-com-recipes-and-user-interactions